Zemledeliye (minelaying system): Description

 The operating principle of Zemledeliye is similar to a multiple launch rocket system (MLRS).
 Externally, the system somewhat resembles the Grad and Tornado-G MLRS and, like them, has 122 mm caliber, but for minelaying it uses ammunition with a solid fuel engine, filled with various types of mines.
 Each armored KamAZ carries two pods of 25 missiles loaded with mines.
 Their flight range is 5 to 15 km.

 Course-corrected missiles allow the Zemledeliye to deploy a minefield in a matter of minutes.
 The system fires rockets that scatter mines at a given location.
 In accordance with the second protocol of the Geneva Convention, each mine is equipped with programmable self-destruct mechanisms.
 This ensures that minefields do not last forever, but are deactivated after a certain time without human intervention.

 The complex consists of: a combat vehicle on an eight-wheeled KamAZ-6560 armored chassis, a transport-loading vehicle and launch containers with engineering ammunition.
 The combat vehicle is equipped with a satellite navigation system, a computer and a weather station, which allows it to make adjustments and take into account the influence of weather on the flight of missiles.

 Service history

 In December 2020 Zemledeliye was reported to enter service with the Armed Forces of Russian Federation, and Rostec began supplying the system to troops.

-Russia has used Zemledeliye during the Russian invasion of Ukraine.
+Russia has used Zemledeliye during the Russo-Ukrainian war.
 Most notably it was deployed to repel the 2023 Ukrainian counteroffensive.